Heritage Days 2025 in Paris: (re)discover the Ecole des Beaux-Arts

-The Journées du Patrimoine (Heritage Days) return for the weekend of September 21, 2024 in Paris and the Île-de-France region.
+The Journées du Patrimoine return to Paris and the Île-de-France region for the weekend of September 20 and 21, 2025.
 Every year, this European cultural event invites us to enjoy a wide range of activities, often free of charge, at the heart of the most beautiful museums, monuments and châteaux.
-It's a unique way to discover our heritage!
+A unique way to discover our heritage!

 From thehemicycle d'honneur painted by Paul Delaroche, to the Augustins chapel, the Palais des études and its glass courtyard, and the library, this two-hectare site in the heart of Paris is a condensed version of the architectural and artistic history of the last 200 years.